cpina/ace-it-presentation/contents-python-django-en.md

 Fran created an example... and I loved it!
+???
+Thought "nooooo..." because it's big, we didn't have time
 ---
 # One week of Django
 I went back home and really enjoyed learning Django: